Email Marketing for Coffee Shops (1)

 Why Email Marketing Works for Coffee Shops

 Email cuts through the clutter.
-Unlike social platforms that bury your posts beneath dancing cats and viral memes, your messages go straight to a place your customer checks multiple times a day—the inbox.
+Unlike social platforms that bury your posts beneath dancing cats and viral memes, your messages go straight to a place your customers check multiple times a day: the inbox.

 Here’s why your shop is uniquely positioned to succeed with email: